Harsha335/Aircanvas-gesture_recognition/README.md

 # Aircanvas-gesture_recognition
 This project is about drawing on air with hand movements and recognize gestures.

+## Install python
+Go to the official Python website at [python.org](https://www.python.org/) and install python version 3.

 ## Libraries to be installed:

 1. ### cv2 (OpenCV):